mieow/vampire-character/readme.txt

 = Upgrading to 2.8 =

-Review the new email settings for basic skinning of the HTML emails the plugin now sends.
+Review the new email settings for basic skinning of HTML emails.

 Review the new settings for auto-generating phone numbers in the Messaging Configuration tab.